 |PIT estimated payment due dates||

 Advance tax paid by individuals as regards income not subject to withholding must be affected in four equal instalments during the income year, on 15 March, 15 May, 15 September, and 15 November.

 |Withholding tax (WHT) rates|

 |WHT rates (%) (Dividends/Interest/Royalties)||

-The Parliament has adopted a 15% withholding tax rate on the gross payment on interest, royalties, and certain lease payments to related parties resident in low-tax jurisdictions, with an effective date of 1 July 2021 (1 October 2021 for lease payments).
+The 15% withholding tax rate applies on the gross payment on interest, royalties, and certain lease payments to related parties resident in low-tax jurisdictions.

 |Capital gains tax (CGT) rates|

 Capital gains are subject to the ordinary CIT rate.